 I didn’t purchase additional decor for this Minecraft bedroom because I didn’t want to spend money on items that would end up as clutter.
 I like to keep things as minimal as possible so there’s less to tidy (just one benefit of minimalism for moms).

-He had a few Minecraft toys that add to the theme, such as a sword and a stuffed animal creeper.
+He had a few Minecraft toys that add to the theme, such as a sword and a creeper plush.
 The only other toys he has in here are Minecraft LEGO.
 He has an entire world set up on a LEGO/train table in his room.
 The collection of LEGO is made up of birthday and Christmas gifts over the years.
 While I know less is more when it comes to toys, we all have a hard time letting go of LEGO.

 Related Post: CREATING AND ORGANIZING A LEGO CLOSET